-In accordance with the PICOS approach [population (P), intervention (I), comparators (C), main outcome (O), and study design (S)], the following inclusion criteria were used:
+In accordance with the PICOS approach (population (P), intervention (I), comparators (C), main outcome (O) and study design (S)), the following inclusion criteria were used:

-Participants were pregnant females (P); Studies had to include mindfulness-based interventions (as defined above) delivered during the perinatal period (i.e. during pregnancy of the first year after birth) (I); Passive-inactive, alternative-active or usual-care control groups not receiving mindfulness interventions were acceptable controls (C); Validated quantitative measures of mindfulness, state and/or trait anxiety, stress and depression constituted the outcome measures (O); Only controlled trials (both randomised and non-randomised) were included (S).
+Participants were pregnant females (P); studies had to include mindfulness-based interventions (as defined above) delivered during the perinatal period (i.e. during pregnancy of the first year after birth) (I); passive-inactive, alternativeactive or usual-care control groups not receiving mindfulness interventions were acceptable controls (C); validated quantitative measures of mindfulness, state and/or trait anxiety, stress and depression constituted the outcome measures (O); and only controlled trials (both randomised and nonrandomised) were included (S).

-After removal of duplicates 870 papers were screened by abstract.
-Subsequently, 29 full-text papers were reviewed and 12 met the criteria for inclusion (Figure 1).
+After removal of duplicates, 870 papers were screened by abstract.
+Subsequently, 29 full-text papers were reviewed and 12 met the criteria for inclusion (Fig. 1).